thomasnal/infinite_scroll/README.md

 Core functionality is provided by the `Paginable` module.
 It extends `FeedItem` model to allow pagination of user feeds.

+A naive and ideal approach is implemented.

-The naive paging functionality is achieved by provided a page number as an argument.
+The naive paging functionality is achieved by providing a page number as an argument.
 Drawback of the naive approach is a time performance getting slower as page sourgh increases.

-The ideal approach is to achieve a constant time performance to ensure massive scalability.
+The ideal approach is operate in a constant time performance independent of the page number that is searched to ensure massive scalability.
 This approach is implemented by providing the last feed of the currenlty displayed page as an argument.

 ## Performance